GreenLimeSia/FEP/README.md

 # TGM
-A teacher-guided method for facial cartoonlization
+A domain-guided model for facial cartoonlization